 • Experience downtime due to incompatibility between your legacy software and cloud services

-Cloud transformation isn’t a walk in the park.
+This transformation process will not be a walk in the park.
 Even the smallest of challenges can turn into an expensive problem if left unchecked.
 That’s why it’s essential to fully plan your cloud migration in phases, ahead of time.
 That way, you can create an action plan that anticipates potential problems and comes up with solutions, making it easier for you to overcome your obstacles.

 Cloud Transformation Best Practices

-Now that we’ve looked at some of the challenges associated with cloud migration, let’s look at what you can do to minimize setbacks along the way.
-Below are some cloud transformation best practices to help your migration go as smoothly as possible.
+Now that we’ve looked at some challenges associated with cloud migration, let’s look at what you can do to minimize setbacks along the way.
+Following are some cloud transformation best practices to help your migration go as smoothly as possible.

 Facilitate your transformation incrementally